Leatherhead Bowling Club Handicapping System 2018

 • Levels of health or disability factors influencing ability to bowl

-NOTE: There is a Unified Handicapping system for Men and Ladies within the Club from the start of the 2015 season
+NOTE: There is a Unified Handicapping system for Men and Ladies within the Club.

 Handicaps are awarded on an increasing scale.
 Thus a novice will have a low, or even zero handicap, whilst a good or experienced player might have a handicap up to 7 shots.